meeeeemu/chex-mining/README.md

-# WIP: your save more than likely will break after updates depending on what i change, these are the perks of being in alpha!!!!!!!
+# WIP: your save more than likely will break after updates depending on what i change, the game is still really early in alpha and the inventory system may not be perfect

 # Chex Mining - v0.1.0-alpha: